ConnorMcWard/connormcward.github.io/README.md

 # About Me
 Hi!
-My name is Connor and I am a data scientist who is passionate about solving complex and novel problems in business and physics.
-I am motivated by the challenge of discovering new insights and patterns from large and diverse datasets.
+My name is Connor, and I am a data scientist with a strong background in physics and business analytics.
+I earned my Master of Science in Business Analytics from California State University, East Bay, where I developed my expertise in machine learning and data analysis.
+Prior to that, I graduated from the University of California, Berkeley, with a Bachelor of Arts in Physics and Astrophysics.
+I am driven by the challenge of uncovering insights from complex datasets and applying these findings to solve real-world problems.
+My passion lies in leveraging data to drive innovation and make informed decisions in both business and scientific domains.

 ### [Download My Resume](assets/resume/Connor_McWard_Resume.pdf){:target="_blank"}